ANNOUNCEMENTS

 #2 -Cubs may renew their $115.00 BSA Membership online via the provided links in that email.
 By using a credit/debit card, there will be additional 3% fee.
 If use a e-check or ACH, there is a $1.00 fee.
 Bring a copy of the payment to Pack 145 to only pay $15.00 to complete the Pack Dues.
 By doing this option, a Cub can not receive the benefits of the Scout Account, Volunteer Appreciation or the Multiple Sibling Discounts.

-#3 -Cubs may renew by including the $115.00 BSA Membership and $15.00 Pack Dues in a $130.00 check payable to "Pack 145".
+#3 -Cubs may renew by including the $115.00 BSA Membership and $15.00 Pack Dues in ONE $130.00 check payable to "Pack 145".
 Pack 145 will pay the Cub's BSA membership fee to the council office for proccessing.
 Pack 145 will keep $15.00 to pay for activities, supplies, awards, etc. This is how Pack 145 has been doing its Dues transactions for years.
 Please note by doing #3, a family can reduce its costs of Cub Scouting enjoyment with these benefits:

-• Volunteer Leader Benefit receives free dues for themselves and ONE Cub; Value $95.00 + $115.00 + $15.00 = $225.00
+- Volunteer Leader Benefit receives free dues for themselves and ONE Cub; Value $95.00 + $115.00 + $15.00 = $225.00

-• Multiple Sibling Discount allows full price ($130.00) for the 1st Cub, $10.00 off the 2nd Cub ($120.00) , $20.00 off the 3rd Cub ($110.00), etc. Pack 145 would rather have partial or no $15.00 dues, even supplement the BSA membership then have a large family struggle to participate.
+- Multiple Sibling Discount allows full price ($130.00) for the 1st Cub, $10.00 off the 2nd Cub ($120.00) , $20.00 off the 3rd Cub ($110.00), etc. Pack 145 would rather have partial or no $15.00 dues, even supplement the BSA membership then have a large family struggle to participate.
 For example a family of 3 Cubs = $360.00 to Pack 145.

-• Scout Accounts, which vary depending on participation at our annual Yard Sale, can be applied to $130.00 Dues.
+- Scout Accounts, which vary depending on participation at our annual Yard Sale, can be applied to $130.00 Dues.
 Contact Lisa Bass for a SA balance and pay $130.00 minus that SA amount to Pack 145.

-Webelos 2s or AOL who graduate in February will have their BSA membership transferred to their Troop with no expectations of more dues until next November.
+#2 Webelos 2s or AOL who graduate in February will have their BSA membership transferred to their Troop with no expectations of more dues until next November.
 Any SA balances are only forwarded to Troop 145.

 .